LunarVim/LunarVim/README.md

 ## VSCode support

-I recommend you support open source versions if you plan to use VSCode:
+I recommend you support Free/Libre versions if you plan to use VSCode:

 - [VSCodium](https://vscodium.com/)